shubhamjangale260409/Excel-portfolio-project-for-Data-analysis/README.md

 Dataset : Vrinda store data analysis excel file

-Objective : Vrinda store wants to create an annual sales report fro 2022 So that, vrinda can understand their customers and grow more sales in 2023
+Objective : Vrinda store wants to create an annual sales report for 2022 So that, vrinda can understand their customers and grow more sales in 2023

 Sample Questions to achieve objectives:
 1. Create a single chart to compare sales and orders.